Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: EXPERIMENTS

 \subsubsection{Summary}

-Based on the aforementioned analysis, our experiments lead to the following findings: (i) The NSC-SFT method, enhanced with appropriate KL regularization, outperforms traditional SFT in adapting to the domain of analog circuit knowledge. (ii) In the context of analog circuits, the imbalanced data distribution between the CPT and SFT stages makes direct SFT much more effective than CPT. (iii) Model selection is pivotal for achieving training success, with general instruct models proving to be more suitable as starting points for domain adaptation than highly specialized reasoning models.
-Despite the latter often demonstrating superior performance, their narrow specialization limits their adaptability to further training, thus making them less effective in domain adaptation.
-We hope that these experiences could help fellow researchers work on training analog circuit LLMs.
+Based on the aforementioned analysis, our experiments lead to the following findings: (i) SFT with KL divergence regularization outperforms traditional SFT in adapting to the domain of analog circuit knowledge. (ii) In the context of analog circuits, the imbalanced data distribution between the CPT and SFT stages makes direct SFT much more effective than CPT. (iii) Model selection is pivotal for achieving training success, with general instruct models proving to be more suitable as starting points for domain adaptation than highly specialized reasoning models.